acdcjunior/acdcjunior.github.io/_posts/2014-12-03-jboss-cli-recipes-commands-for-wildfly-jboss-as-maven-plugins.md

 		</afterDeployment>
 	</configuration>

-The tags there are follow the format `command`, which are **JBoss "CLI Recipes"**.
+The tags there are follow the format `command`, which are **JBoss "CLI"** (Command Line Interface) commands.

-Is is quite difficult to find documentation for those recipes (that's pretty much the reason I write this).
-As a starting point, you can find several examples in [WildFly CLI Recipes page](https://docs.jboss.org/author/display/WFLY8/CLI+Recipes).
+Is is quite difficult to find documentation for those commands (that's pretty much the reason I write this).
+As a starting point, you can find several recipes/examples in [WildFly CLI Recipes page](https://docs.jboss.org/author/display/WFLY8/CLI+Recipes).

 They have lots of commands you can try.

-Make sure you also check [http://jtips.info/index.php?title=WildFly/cli](http://jtips.info/index.php?title=WildFly/cli).
+Make sure you also check [http://jtips.info/index.php?title=WildFly/cli](http://jtips.info/index.php?title=WildFly/cli) - lots of examples there as well.

-###How to try the commands/recipes out out?
+###How to try the commands/recipes out?

 To start the CLI (Command Line Interface), go to your WildFly/JBoss instalation's `bin/` folder and run `jboss-cli(.bat)`.
 Your server instance must be online.

-The commands/recipes follow the format `/child-node-type=name:command(args)`
+The commands ussually, but not always, follow the format `/child-node-type=name:command(args)`

 Where `:command` can be: